 Tummy Time: Learning Delays that could Result from Lack of Tummy Time

-I have four kids.
-Over the last seven years I have gone from the overly paranoid, blow everything out of proportion type to the it’s all good, they’re more resilient than you think type.
-I read up on as much information as I can to make sure my kids are getting what they need, but I don’t feel the need to obsess about the fine details.
 Not only are kids resilient, they’re smart too.
 Watch their cues and they’re pretty good at letting you know what they need.
-With my fourth we’ve lived in a house with mostly tile (it’s harder to stain) and the little carpeted areas we have are usually occupied by my older three who are experts on filling it up with little things that shouldn’t end up in little mouths or aren’t so conscious of the fact that it’s not a good idea to body slam their little brother.
+When we lived in a house with mostly tile (it’s harder to stain), the little carpeted areas are usually occupied by my older kids who are experts on filling it up with little things that shouldn’t end up in little mouths.
 So for safety’s sake my youngest didn’t get as much tummy time as he should have.
 Now that he’s mobile I can already see some of the effects that lack has caused.
 It took him awhile to get going at all and he’s really struggled to get his head up off the ground when he’s up on all fours.
 So now we’re trying to make up for lost time because lack of tummy time can do more than just delay infant milestones.
 The delays that come from the lack of tummy time, and failing to learn to crawl properly as a result, can impact learning all the way into your child’s school-aged years.

 What it Improves